neuralmagic/guidellm/docs/guides/cli.md

 - **Output (1%, 5%, 50%, 95%, 99%):** Distribution of output token length

 #### Performance Stats by Benchmark
-This section shows the LLM peformance statistics for the benchmarks that were run.
-Performance Statistics highlight the performance of the model across the key LLM performance metrics including: Request Latency, Time to First Token (TTFT), Inter Token Latench (ITL or TPOT), and Output Token Throughput.
-Viewing these key metrics are integral to ensuring the performance of your inference server for your task on your designated hardware where you are running your inference server.
+This section shows the LLM performance statistics for the benchmarks that were run.
+Performance Statistics highlight the performance of the model across the key LLM performance metrics including Request Latency, Time to First Token (TTFT), Inter Token Latench (ITL or TPOT), and Output Token Throughput.
+To understand the definitions and importance of these LLM performance metrics further, check out the [Nvidia Metrics Guide](https://docs.nvidia.com/nim/benchmarking/llm/latest/metrics.html).
+Viewing these key metrics is integral to ensuring the performance of your inference server for your task on your designated hardware where you are running your inference server.

 <img alt="Sample Perf Stats by Benchmark" src="https://github.com/neuralmagic/guidellm/blob/main/docs/assets/perf_stats.png" />